-Remember that the first 4 months or so are some of the most important months in terms of your puppy learning and developing its own personality.
+Remember that the first 4 months or so are some of the most important months in your puppy learning and developing its own personality.
 This is the best time for them to socialise *and not just down the park.
 The perfect time to meet new people, new animals and; learn about the world – just like a baby.

-Without this initial bonding and being introduced to new things in a controlled manner the chances of them becoming unpredictable increases and will need much more specialist work from a behaviourist to become a good-natured citizen.
+Without this initial bonding and being introduced to new things in a controlled manner, the chances of them becoming unpredictable increases and will need much more specialist work from a behaviourist to become a good-natured citizen.

-As a dog walker, I am often asked should I take them to dog training classes or simply do t myself.
+As a dog walker, I am often asked should I take them to dog training classes or do it myself.
 My view is that whilst socialising in the park helps to teach them good manners and how to socialise and behave, it is important to attend puppy classes run by a good trainer – remember a badly run puppy class is worst than no class at all.

 So why should I attend puppy Classes?

 Puppy classes are like sending your child to life school and teaches them lifelong lessons.
 They help teach your dog manners and how to become a good citizen by providing the training and socialising they need.
-As well as helping your puppy become a good citizen they also provide a good opportunity for you and your dog to perform lifelong bonds
+As well as helping your puppy become a good citizen, they also provide a good opportunity for you and your dog to perform lifelong bonds.